chrisdhaan/CDYelpFusionKit/README.md

 Once you've created a CDYelpAPIClient object you can use it to query the Yelp Fusion API using any of the following methods.

-- Parameters with "// Optional" can take nil as a value.
+- Parameters with `// Optional` can take nil as a value.
-- Parameters with "// Required" will throw an exception when passing nil as a value.
+- Parameters with `// Required` will throw an exception when passing nil as a value.

 ### [Search API](https://www.yelp.com/developers/documentation/v3/business_search)